The Ultimate Wealth Filter

 The Beautiful Views of Fairfield County

-By the time you clear the commercial sprawl of New Milford and the commuter lots of Brewster, your cell service has already dropped to a single, sputtering bar.
+By the time you clear the commercial sprawl of New Milford and the commuter lots of Brewster, your cell service has already dropped to a single bar.
 The roads narrow.
 The elevation climbs.
-Suddenly, you are enveloped in a deep, dripping, almost aggressive shade of Connecticut green.
+Suddenly, you are enveloped in a dense canopy of Connecticut green.

 You have crossed into Sherman.

-For an exhausted city dweller exploring the area for the first time, the seduction is immediate.
-With a population of fewer than 4,000 and a highly coveted "Rural Index of 2," the town is a geographic marvel.
-It feels like an isolated, untouched logging outpost in Vermont, yet it sits just 70 miles from Manhattan.
-As the spring real estate market heats up, you look at the properties—historic colonials, modern lakefronts, sprawling acreages—and it looks like a bucolic paradise.
+For an exhausted city dweller exploring the area for the first time, the appeal is immediate.
+With a population of fewer than 4,000 and a highly coveted "Rural Index of 2," the town feels like an isolated logging outpost in Vermont, yet it sits just 70 miles from Manhattan.
+As the spring real estate market heats up, you look at the properties—historic colonials, modern lakefronts, sprawling acreage—and it looks like a bucolic paradise.

 The Missing Main Street

 The first puzzle is the geography itself.
 Naturally, you look for the town center.
-You want to find that bustling, quintessential Main Street lined with an artisanal bakery shop, a boutique fitness studio, and a wine bar where the locals gather.
+You want to find that bustling, quintessential Main Street lined with an artisanal bakery, a boutique fitness studio, and a wine bar where the locals gather.

 You won't find one.

 Sherman has virtually no commercial footprint, and you quickly realize this isn't the result of a depressed economy.
-It is a fortress wall.
-The town relies on fierce zoning laws to actively strangle commercial permits and storefronts.
+It is a feature, not a bug.
+The town relies on strict zoning laws to block commercial permits and storefronts.
 They do not want tourist traffic.
 They do not want strip malls.
 They do not want high-density housing.
-The locals are deeply, ruthlessly protective of their isolation, and the message to newcomers is clear: You are expected to adapt to Sherman's quiet.
+The locals are protective of their isolation, and the message to newcomers is clear: You are expected to adapt to Sherman's quiet.
 The town will not adapt to you.

 The Ledger and the Demographic Filter

-Those low taxes are an illusion, about to be shattered by a $42.8 million "demolition by neglect" renovation at the local Pre-K through 8th Grade elementary school.
+Those low taxes are an illusion, currently being erased by a $42.8 million renovation at the local Pre-K through 8th Grade elementary school.
 You look at the town's demographics and scratch your head: the median age of a Sherman resident is nearly 60 years old.
 It is a town of empty-nesters and retirees.
-Why is an aging population taxing itself to the brink for a sprawling, ultra-modern grade school in a town that provides virtually zero other municipal services?
+Why is an aging population taxing itself to the brink for a sprawling grade school in a town that provides virtually zero other municipal services?

 Sherman's Population Graph is Revealing

-The answer is a masterclass in social engineering.
-It is a demographic lever.
-The town wants young families to sustain its real estate market, but only a very specific kind.
-Because Sherman's anti-development zoning keeps housing prices exceptionally high, the impending school tax hikes function as a permanent wealth filter.
+The answer is an exercise in administrative tunnel vision.
+The town desperately wants to sustain its real estate market, but because anti-development zoning keeps housing prices exceptionally high, the compounding tax hikes act as a highly effective wealth filter.

-The result is a publicly funded private academy wrapped in a demographic time capsule.
+The result is a publicly funded private academy.
 In a rapidly diversifying state, the Sherman student body remains 83.5% White, with less than 1% identifying as Asian or Black, and exactly 0.0% reported as non-binary.
-It is a high-performing, socio-economically insulated bubble, paid for by retirees to keep the property values soaring.
+It is a high-performing, socio-economically insulated bubble, paid for by retirees to keep the property values climbing.

 Sherman's Candlewood Lake Blue Green Toxic Algea